fredclausen/ansible-adsb/README.md

 Open your web browser and open it up to `https://your rancher ip you set above:8443`.
 Go through the initial setup which should all be self explanatory.
 Default username and password are both `admin`.

 The first thing we need to do is set up a new cluster.

-Click `Add Cluster`.
+* Click `Add Cluster`.
 If you do not see an `Add Cluster` button at the top right, click global at the very top of the screen.
 On the next screen, click `Existing Nodes`

 We need to change a few configuration options here.

 * Give your cluster a name under `Cluster Name`.

 * Under `Kubenetes Options` change `Network Provider` to `Flannel`.
+You might be fine to use other options, but with a Pi4 based cluster I found `Flannel` to be the only one that appeared to work.

 * Under `Advanced Options` change `Nginx Ingress` to `Disabled`.
+We are doing this because we will be using metallb as the load balancer to provide the ingress in to the cluster and assign IPs to the cluster workloads.

 * Click `Next`